How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 process_csv "users.csv"

-Orchestrating Complex Workflows with Advanced Bash Scripting Techniques for Automation: Beyond Simple Scripts
+Orchestrating Complex Workflows: Beyond Simple Scripts

 Parallel Execution with Job Control